-- release approved biological control agents to assist with the control of nodding thistle throughout the region - NB biological control agents do not meet the requirements as an accepted form of control for strategy rules a) and b) below. - annually inspect all plant outlets and markets within the region for the sale and/or propagation of nodding thistle.
+NB - biological control agents do not meet the requirements as an accepted form of control for strategy rules a) and b) below.

+• annually inspect all plant outlets and markets within the region for the sale and/or propagation of nodding thistle.